 The employer is responsible for the payment of wages

 The employer is responsible for the payment of the wages to the worker.
-The contractor is not responsible for the payment of the wages to the worker.
-However, when hiring temporary agency workers the contractor must give the employer of the temporary agency workers all the information he needs in order to fulfill his obligations.
+The contractor (the service recipient) is not responsible for the payment of the wages to the worker.
+However, when hiring temporary agency workers the contractor must give the employer of the temporary agency workers all the information the employer needs in order to fulfil his obligations.

-Under the new Posted Workers Act, a construction site builder or a general contractor shall, having been notified that a posted worker has not been paid correctly,
+Under the new Act on Posting of Workers, a construction site builder or a general contractor shall, having been notified by a posted worker that a posted worker has not been paid correctly,

-- immediately request the employer of the posted worker, e.g. the posting undertaking, and
+- immediately request information on the paid wage and if paid wage corresponds to what is prescribed in the Act, from the employer of the posted worker, e.g. the posting undertaking, and

 Further information: Pay

 Local agreement means for example that the employer and workers may enter into a for both parties binding agreement concerning certain terms and conditions of employment.
-Collective agreements may however impose restrictions on local agreements; proper procedure must therefore be ensured before concluding an employment contract.
+Collective agreements may however impose restrictions on local agreements; proper procedure must therefore be ensured before concluding a local agreement.

 Further information: Collective agreement

-Some central organisations and employees trade unions and employer´s associations
+The central organisations and the most relevant employees trade unions and employer´s associations